SoundCloud for Developers

 Recording

-The SDK uses getUserMedia, Web Workers and the Web Audio API to record from a user's computer, so make sure to check if the user's browser supports all of it (1, 2, 3) before you start recording.
-This example will record 5 seconds and play it back right away:
+The SDK uses getUserMedia, Web Workers, and the Web Audio API for recording.
+Verify browser support (1, 2, 3) before recording.
+Recording 5 seconds and playing it back:

 var recorder = new SC.Recorder();